dhruv2185/fliphealth/README.md

 ## Usage
 - Start the DApp: `npm start`
 - Open your web browser and navigate to `http://localhost:3000`.
-- continue ahead using the easy to use and fluent interface of the app.
+- Continue ahead using the easy-to-use and fluent interface of the app.